University of Toronto

 The mission of the BRICS Information Centre is to serve as a leading independent source of information and analysis on the BRICS interaction and institutions.
 Documentation from the BRICS and research and reports will be published on this website as they become available.

-Together with international partners from the BRICS countries, the BRICS Information Centre focuses on the work of the BRICS, and within the BRICS, as a plurilateral international institution operating at the summit level.
-Particular attention will be paid to the interaction and reciprocal influence of the BRICS with the world, including the BRICS relationship with the Group of Eight (G8), Group of Twenty (G20), and other plurilateral summit institutions and broadly multilateral organizations.
+The BRICS Information Centre focuses on the work of the BRICS, and within the BRICS, as a plurilateral international institution operating at the summit level.
+Particular attention will be paid to the interaction and reciprocal influence of the BRICS with the world, including the BRICS relationship with the G7, G20 and other plurilateral summit institutions and broadly multilateral organizations.